 This article mentions the major difference between prop roots and stilt roots.
 This is an important topic for class 11, and this article would help students in gaining an understanding of the given topic.

-1. What is the fundamental difference between prop roots and stilt roots based on their origin?
+1. What is the difference between prop root and stilt root?

-3. Can you provide common examples of plants that have prop roots and stilt roots?
+7. Can you give examples of plants with prop roots and stilt roots?

-4. Why are both prop roots and stilt roots considered types of adventitious roots?
+10. Why are prop roots and stilt roots considered supporting roots?